-The definition of employee and employer in the Act is very specific.
+You must be mindful of the definition of employee and employer in the Act as it is very specific.
 If you directly engage independent contractors/consultants, you should be careful as to the nature of your contract with them.

 This way, you can avoid being classified as an employer by mistake.

-The Act states that “employee” takes its traditional common law meaning.
-However, it expands on this by defining that:
+Although the Act states that “employee” takes its traditional common law meaning, it can be further defined that: